netdata/netdata/database/engine/README.md

 ### Streaming metrics to the database engine

 When streaming metrics, the Agent on the parent node creates one instance of the database engine for itself, and another instance for every child node it receives metrics from.
-If you have four streaming nodes, you will have five instances in total (`1 parent + 4 children = 5 instances`).
+If you have four streaming nodes, you will have five instances in total (`1 parent + 4 child nodes = 5 instances`).

 The Agent allocates resources for each instance separately using the `dbengine disk space` setting.
-If `dbengine disk space` is set to the default `256`, each instance is given 256 MiB in disk space, which means the total disk space required to store all instances is, roughly, `256 MiB * 1 parent * 4 children = 1280 MiB`.
+If `dbengine disk space` is set to the default `256`, each instance is given 256 MiB in disk space, which means the total disk space required to store all instances is, roughly, `256 MiB * 1 parent * 4 child nodes = 1280 MiB`.

 See the [database engine calculator](https://learn.netdata.cloud/docs/agent/database/calculator) to help you correctly set `dbengine disk space` and undertand the toal disk space required based on your streaming setup.